-What is Marketing?
-And what it means to hire a Digital Marketer in Singapore
+What is Digital Marketing?
+And what it means to hire a freelance Digital Marketing Consultant in Singapore

-How do you hire a freelance digital marketer?
-It’s a question that many small business owners ask and the first place they go to is to Google and search for “freelance digital marketers Singapore”.
+How do you hire a freelance digital marketing consultant in Singapore?
+It’s a question that many small business owners ask and the first place they go is to Google and search for “freelance digital marketers Singapore”.
 Have you ever wondered what those marketers offer or how you can find one for your business?
 It’s easy to get overwhelmed by the number of options available when searching for digital marketers.
 With all of the marketing agencies, freelancers, and consultants out there, it’s difficult to know who to trust.

 We determine and review what the competition is doing with their digital marketing spend.
 The will include analyzing all the types of ads and campaigns used according to the sector, sales funnels used, segmentation, keywords, etc – taking into account all their sources of traffic that drive traffic to their digital sales funnel.
 At this point, we will need to analyze if our competitors receive:

 - Organic traffic (SEO)

 1. Designing the Digital Marketing Strategy